thirumurthis/Learnings/K8s/kustomize/kustomize_custom_pulgin_krm_function.md

             image: example.docker.com/my-functions/valueannotator:1.0.0  # container image name
     value: 'important-data'
   ```

-  - The transformer Yaml should be reference in the kustomization.yaml configuraton using `transformer:` tag
+  - The transformer file should be reference in the `kustomization.yaml` configuration using `transformer:` tag
-  - The input values will be passed in the `spec` tab, the Kustomize framework will pass this as stdin to the specified container and transforms it to specified logic
+  - The Kustomize framework will use this file and send it as stdin to the container, the output manifest will be updated with the logic defined in containre code.

+## Kustomize KRM function

+- The [Kustomize documentation](https://thirumurthi.hashnode.dev/manage-kubernetes-manifest-with-kustomize) explains an example on adding annotation value to resources.
+This blog uses the same approach but shows how to debug the code during development with a test case.

+Kustomize provides a kyaml framework in GO language, with which we can build the custom plugin.

 ![image](https://user-images.githubusercontent.com/6425536/204107814-84c8d9fa-b41d-4f3f-bd64-c5a014eee065.png)

-Plugin development:
+#### Plugin development:

-  - For development we use below sample resource yaml which is Kubernetes ResourceList type
+  - For local development we use a sample YAML which defines Kubernetes ResourceList type.

-  - In this case we define the input under `functionConfig:` tag, where we specify list of resource to which the annotation to be applied
+  - Since the kustomize framework uses the data under the `functionConfig:` tag of the ResourseList resource as input to the container in stdin, we define the inputs to which set of resources the annotation value needs to be added.
-  - In the below yaml, the annotation value `holder: sample-io/add` will be added to ConfigMap and Service resources only.
+  - In the below yaml, we have defined the annotation value `holder: sample-io/add` this will be added to ConfigMap and Service resources only, not to `kind: Deployment` listed in the `items` tag
-  - The `kind: Deployment` will not include this annotation, this is the test case validation

 ```yaml
 apiVersion: config.kubernetes.io/v1